The Loudest Exhausts for the Harley Sportster 1200 in 2023

 Cobra Speedster 909 Exhaust

-Kicking things off, we have these pipes’ throaty, growly exhaust note.
-If you want the loudest exhaust for your Sportster 1200, the Cobra should be near the top of your list.
-Cobra went for an aggressive, meaty sound that can be heard from a mile away.
+The first thing that hit me?
+The throaty, growly exhaust note.
+If you’re chasing the loudest exhaust for your Sportster 1200, you’ll want to put the Cobra near the top of your list, just like I did.
+Cobra created an aggressive, meaty sound that I swear can be heard from a mile away.

-The exhaust note is deeper than stock, but Cobra also focused on the higher frequencies.
-The result is a crisp and balanced exhaust note for your Sportster 1200 and one that absolutely screams when you open up the throttle.
+The exhaust note is not just deeper than stock; Cobra focused on the higher frequencies too.
+What I got was a crisp and balanced exhaust note for my Sportster 1200, one that screamed pure adrenaline every time I opened up the throttle.

-The power gains are pretty noticeable, as is the higher torque low down in the rev range.
-This certainly helps with getting the bike going, but we can’t help but wonder if top-end performance could have been even better.
+I noticed the power gains, especially the higher torque low down in the rev range, making the bike’s acceleration feel livelier.
+But I did wonder if the top-end performance could have been even better.

 Pros